45º31'48.6"N 102º48'17.6"W. 107 miles from the nearest McDonald's.

 45º44'23.0"N 102º13'06.9"W, 109 miles from the nearest McDonald's.

 A deer crosses the road at the Shadehill Recreation Area south of Lemmon, SD.
 Nearby stands a monument to famous frontiersman Hugh Glass near the spot where he was mauled by a grizzly bear and left for dead, a part of the story which inspired the movie "The Revenant" 192 years later.

 45º24'42.3"N 102º16'54.3"W. 112 miles from the nearest McDonald's.

 Riley Cihak laughs as he fesses up to a mistake made while working as a hand on the Arneson ranch in the old abandoned town of in Chance, SD.
 Without a ranch in the family or the sizable savings required to buy a ranch, many locals with the skills to work with cattle work on a freelance basis for ranch owners, though some like Cihak have earned their way to permanent jobs on ranches.

-Eliza Blue, a singer/songwriter, plays with her daughter Emily as she sits in her husband's family homestead in Bison, SD.
+45º32'31.2"N, 102º29'52.2"W. 110 miles from the nearest McDonald's.
+Eliza Loughlin holds her daughter Emmy as they comfort a baby bottle calf they named Gene after Kiss lead singer Gene Simmons after feeding him in the family's mudroom entry in Meadow, SD on April 8, 2018.
 Eliza, originally from Minnesota, has lived in a number of large cities, including New York, but moved to Meadow to record an album at a failed record label and stayed after falling in love with the people and the land, and later a rancher named Max Loughlin.
 As Perkins County continues to shrink in population, stories like Eliza's are rarer and rarer.

 45º25'37.9"N 102º17'10.7"W. 113 miles from the nearest McDonald's.